meetbryce/unify/docs/SQL_LANGUAGE.md

 # SQL Language

-Unify implements standard SQL plus a number of extensions for working with connected systems, adapters, and other features.
+Unify implements standard SQL plus a number of extensions for working with connected systems, connectors, and other features.

 ## Help and information